Airmen apply lifesaving training during off-duty emergency in Okinawa

 |0

-This work, Airmen apply lifesaving training during off-duty emergency in Okinawa [Image 2 of 2], by SSgt Shelby Rapert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Airmen apply lifesaving training during off-duty emergency in Okinawa, by SSgt Shelby Rapert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.